 Selfie with some of the O squad on a standard saturday night!

 Clientele & Community

 The people who come in the O are mostly farmers, and then you get some shearers, mechanics, truck drivers, or other people who live locally or may be driving between places.
 There’s not too much variation!
 Most of them live on farms or in nearby towns (aka within 80k), and I’m not gonna lie, you get a heap of very stereotypical bogans in here.
 It’s quite funny really.
 I have met the only two people I have ever met in my life with dreadlock mullets here, and the only one with a dreadlock beard.
 Yes, a dreadlock beard.
 His name is Dennis and he comes in every single day.
 He’s a legend.

 Anyway, most people around here know each other.
 Alright, EVERYONE knows each other.
 If anyone comes in the pub who is new, Dennis walks straight over to them to find out who they are and what they’re about.
 The population out here is spread quite thin, so news travels fast.

 And this means ANY type of news.
 If something happens, which is not often, everyone knows about it.
 Rumors, stories, someone’s toilet having a leak, someone’s header breaking down, of GOD FORBID one of the barmaids is texting one of the local boys, everyone knows about it and will discuss it at the pub.
-If the latter is happening, they must be getting married and each local will proceed to stir us up about it.
+If the latter is happening, they must be getting married and each local will proceed to stir them up about it.
 It’s quite overwhelming really.

 Strangely enough though, there’s an overwhelming number of backpackers who used to work at country pubs around here who have met their husbands here and stayed forever.
 Like, a lot.
 So every time a new backpacker comes, it’s a sort of running joke about which farmer they’re going to marry.
 Don’t worry though, mum and dad, everyone knows that there is no way in hell I would ever stay here forever, even for my farmer prince charming 😛